FactomProject/factom-docs/wallet/includes/_factomd-control-panel.md

 **Connections/Other**

-The "Connections/Other" tab displays all the servers and nodes that are connected to the local factomd node with their status and the server Identity Hash.
+The "Connections/Other" tab displays all the servers and nodes that are connected to the local factomd node with their status and Identity Hash.

 ![Control Panel 17](/images/wallet_138.png)